Pinterest Marketing: Your Ultimate Creative Guide (2023)

-This makes product-centric, lower-funnel creative a natural fit on the app.
+This makes product-centric, lower-funnel creative a natural fit on the platform.
 Pinterest rolled out a slate of new features to further encourage in-app purchase behavior, such as linking products in Boards, Search, and Pins to streamline buying paths for users.
 Now, its Collections ad unit features video as the hero creative.

 In the platform’s story-focused environment, simple eCommerce product videos won’t work.
-Craft a narrative arc that makes your product the star, grabbing attention in-feed with eye-catching motion and color.
+In order to catch users’ attention, you’ll want to feature creative graphics and standout colors.
 Focus on a motivating feeling you want to spark in your viewer that will inspire them to take action.

 Even in just a few seconds, you can craft a compelling narrative with your product as the star.

 Pinterest Marketing: The Takeaway

 Over the past 13 years, Pinterest has grown from an aspirational social platform into a visual search engine that organizations can leverage to raise brand awareness and convert a wide array of consumers.

 But that doesn’t mean it’s changed its core ethos.
-It’s still a platform built for creativity, and your brand’s presence must reflect that.
-Pinners use the app to feed their imaginations, so serve them a full-course meal by harnessing the narrative power of video.
+It’s still a platform built for creativity and your brand’s presence must reflect that.
+Pinners use the app to feed their imaginations, so serve them a full-course meal by harnessing the narrative power of video marketing.

-Also keep a keen eye on the latest Pinterest video ad features that can further support your objectives in a privacy-friendly way, like Pinterest Premiere, which will allow brands to target users with specific interests and other characteristics.
-This will be vitally important as data privacy updates continue to roll out through 2021.
+Keep a keen eye on the latest Pinterest video ad features to further support your objectives in a privacy-friendly way, like Pinterest Premiere, which will allow brands to target users with specific interests and other characteristics.
+This will be critical as data privacy updates continue to evolve over the next few years.